 Animal Abuser Who Was Armed With Machete Eligible For Bond

-Alachua County Sheriff’s Office (ACSO) Deputy Skyler Lawson was on routine patrol around 3:00 a.m. and saw Johnson abusing his dog in the parking lot of the Baymont Inn hotel.
+An Alachua County Sheriff’s Office (ACSO) Deputy was on routine patrol around 3:00 a.m. and saw Johnson abusing his dog in the parking lot of the Baymont Inn hotel.

-According to the arrest report Johnson grabbed the dog by his collar and threw him 15 feet before arming himself with a machete and attempting to hit the dog with its handle.
-The dog avoided the initial swing but Johnson grabbed him and threw the dog into the backseat of his car and repeatedly hit him with the machete’s handle.
+Based on the arrest report, Johnson grabbed the dog by his collar and threw him about 15 feet before arming himself with a machete and attempting to hit the dog with its handle.
+The dog avoided the initial swing but Johnson grabbed the dog by their feet and threw the dog into the backseat of his car and hit the animal with the machete’s handle to the point where the dog was yelping several times.

-The dog sustained injuries on his neck and underneath his jaw.
+The dog sustained injuries on their neck and underneath their jaw.

 The Baymont Inn's manager told Deputy Perez he had seen Johnson abuse his dog before and told him to stop.

-During Johnson’s interview with Perez he said he had been “taking out all his aggression on the dog lately.”
+When Deputy Perez was standing near Johnson, he spontaneously stated he had been “taking out all his aggression on the dog lately.”

 Johnson is currently homeless and doesn’t have a registered address.